Updated:

 Secondly, increased temperatures are also due to changes in climatic conditions of a place.
 For instance, there has been an outcry over the high rate of ice melting in the arctic region in the northern hemisphere and especially in the Scandinavian nations like Denmark that are experiencing shorter winter seasons than those experienced two or more decades ago.
 Increased rate of ice melting leads to increased sea levels.

-For instance, in the 2011 UN climatic conference in Denmark, climatic change activists displayed a melting ice statue of a polar bear that carried an illustration of lives at the risk of the melting of ice3.
+For instance, in the 2011 UN climatic conference in Denmark, climatic change activists displayed a melting ice statue of a polar bear that carried an illustration of lives at the risk of the melting of ice.
 Increased volumes of water due to ice melting pose a threat to livelihoods across the world.

 For instance, rivers are used for livelihood and economic reasons and thus a majority of the population lives along the rivers.
 In case of increase in the volume of water in the rivers, it results to flooding in the residential areas, and hence death and distractions are experienced.

+Adverse effects of increase in the river and sea levels cause much distraction to third world countries than to the developed countries.
+Third world countries rely more on rivers and seas for economic reasons than it is the case for the developed nations.
 For instance, along the shores of the Indian Ocean along the African coastline, there is a larger population that relies on seawaters for fishing activities than is the case along the Mediterranean coastline in Europe.
 Hence, the effects of changes in the sea levels would affect the African population more than the European counterpart because of economic differences between the two.

 On the other hand, the effects of changes in the sea level would have different impacts between the third world and first world countries.
 Many first world nations have adopted advanced technologies that have enabled them to reclaim the land from seas, which is the used as berths and ports.
+Hence, a rise in the seawater level would lead them to increasing the heights of such berths and ports, like is the case in the Japanese biggest airport and European largest seaport in Amsterdam.

-Third world nations are yet to adopt technologies that would enable them to deal with cases of rising sea levels as compared to their counters.4 Hence, third world countries are more vulnerable to climatic changes as compared to their first world counterparts.
+Third world nations are yet to adopt technologies that would enable them to deal with cases of rising sea levels as compared to their counters.
+Hence, third world countries are more vulnerable to climatic changes as compared to their first world counterparts.

 By looking into the matters of food security in relation to vulnerability, it is clear that the third world countries are more vulnerable than the developed first world countries.
 The reason is mainly due to technological and economic developments between the two classes.
 Developed countries use advanced technologies for farming as opposed to their counterparts in the developing bracket.

 For instance, in the United States of America, large farming scale is done in some states like California where rainfall does not determine the production because of the dryness of the region, but rather advanced irrigation is done.
 Hence, food security is more of an assurance for a developed country as opposed to the developing country as they mainly rely on experienced rainfall for food production.
+Worst still, the issue of climatic change is seem to be a source of power disputes over the world countries.

 In most United Nations Environmental Conferences held in the past, some delegates from the third world countries have been seen leaving the auditoriums before the closure of summits or conferences after realizing the strong stands that developed countries have stood on matters relating to the global warming and human activities.
+This trend indicates a huge gap between the two classes of world countries that emanates from the issue of climatic conditions.

 Adaptation to Climatic Changes